-We consider our customers part of our “family”so we want to give you a straight answer to this question – even if it means giving up a few secrets:
+We consider our customers part of our “family”, so we want to give you a straight answer to this question – even if it means giving up a few secrets:

-The main reason for the price is that the blanket is nearly six feet wide and the material has to be cut on a 45 degree angle to provide just the right amount of stretch or it doesn’t work as well (this is actually part of our patented design specs).
-This causes a lot of waste.
-Regular square blankets are cheap because they are simply a length of fabric cut every four feet and sewn around the edges in straight lines.
+The main reason for the price is that the blanket is nearly six feet wide and the material has to be cut on a 45 degree angle to provide just the right amount of stretch, or else, it doesn’t work as well (this is actually part of our patented design specs).
+This causes a lot of material waste.
+Regular square blankets are cheap because they are simply a length of fabric, cut every four feet and sewn around the edges in straight lines.
 We are constantly looking for ways to get our manufacturing costs down, but not at the expense of quality or effectiveness.

 How Can I tell if my baby is overheated?